When and how did the idea of MoonCats come about?

 A: Art and gaming have been instrumental in helping NFTs gain a foothold in the public consciousness.
 However, that is just the tip of the iceberg.
 NFTs can ultimately represent almost anything.
 Transferable subscriptions and content licenses, to tokenized real-estate ownership.Throughout 2021, the world has seen an explosion of new NFT collections along with a renewed appreciation and discovery of “legacy projects” like MoonCats and CryptoPunks.
 That said, it can be confusing at times to analyze the value of a new or existing community.

-Given your experience and long-standing involvement in the NFT world, what key metrics do you suggest people consider before getting involved with a project, collection, or creator?
+Given your long-standing involvement in the NFT world, what are some key metrics people should consider before engaging with a project, collection, or creator?

 A: Spend some time in the community before committing to buying is what we always encourage people thinking about getting a MoonCat.
 We’ve got a vibrant discord, with members active pretty much 24/7, so there’s always someone around who can answer questions.
 We’ve got a channel dedicated to community-built tools to help you make your first or second or fiftieth MoonCat purchase.
 And the ponderware team is there to answer technical questions as well.
 The Sotheby’s auction created significant exposure for MoonCats and welcomed even more collectors.